migueldsol/TSB_Recruitment/README.md

   - create an A\* algorithm aplied to the graph(Global Planner) [here](TSB/GlobalPlanner.py)

+  - create a ros global_planner package with a node that publish a path to a /path topic [here](TSB/Global_Planner.py)

 - This results only apply to this image of the chart with the objective of implementing it to the whole nautical chart.

 ![](CartaNauticaReduzida.png)